 Our doctors offer traditional implants, single-stage implants, and Teeth-in-a-Day.
 Single-stage implants only require a healing process of about six weeks before the restoration can be attached.
 With Teeth-in-a-Day, patients who qualify can have implants and the restoration placed in a single visit.

 Implant-supported dentures can restore the appearance and function of your smile after significant tooth loss.
 These restorations are affixed to dental implants, which are embedded in the jawbone.
 Implant-supported dentures can improve your oral health, confidence, and quality of life.

 An implant-supported bridge may be recommended if you have adjacent missing teeth.
 It can also help to distribute the force of a restoration over more than one dental implant.
-For an implant-supported bridge, one implant is typically placed in the jawbone to replace each missing tooth.
+Typically, one implant is placed in the jawbone to replace each missing tooth.

 Risks of Dental Implants

 Our doctors only perform implant placement on patients who are good candidates.
 This minimizes the risk for potential complications.
 Some possible risks include post-operative pain and infection, injury to adjacent teeth or soft tissue, or failure of the implant to properly fuse with the bone.

 Our doctors are highly trained in same-day dental implants, which enable them to restore missing teeth in as little as one appointment.
 Our office has access to the most advanced technology for precise placement and predictable results.

 A missing tooth affects both the appearance and function of your smile.
 In the past, the only option for replacing a single missing tooth was a traditional dental bridge.
 Now you can replace the entire structure of your tooth with a crown supported by a dental implant for improved oral health.